sepideh-shamsizadeh/sepideh-shamsizadeh.github.io/_pages/about.md

 ### Academic Background:

-I recently graduated with a Master's degree in Computer Engineering, specializing in AI and Robotics, from the esteemed University of Padova.
-Currently, I am leveraging my skills as a Junior Project Manager at Eurapco, where I lead an AI team working on LLM & GenAI projects.
+I graduated with a Master's degree in Computer Engineering, specializing in AI and Robotics, from the esteemed University of Padova.
+Currently, I am leveraging my skills as a Project Manager at Eurapco, where I lead an AI team working on LLM & GenAI projects.

 ### From Curious Student to Robotics Enthusiast:

 My academic journey began with a love for mathematics and problem-solving.
 In high school, I excelled academically, achieving the second place in the Tehran Province Junior High School Mathematics Olympiad.
-This success continued as I ranked in the top 7% among more than 450,000 participants in the Iranian nationwide university entrance examination for the B.Sc.
+This success continued as I ranked in the top 5% among more than 450,000 participants in the Iranian nationwide university entrance examination for the B.Sc.
 Program (2010).

 ### Bachelor's Degree in IT: